Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Experimental Results

 We demonstrate our algorithm on several different objects, as detailed in \tab{parameter_table}.
 During optimization, we set $Q=\text{diag}(0.1, 0), R=\text{diag}(0.01, 0.01)$.
 We use $\alpha= 1$ when we run \eq{kkt_convertion}.
 We set $x_s = [0, \frac{w}{4}]^\top, \theta_g = \frac{\pi}{2}$.
 Note that we only enforce terminal constraints for convex shape objects.
 For non-convex shape objects, we do not enforce terminal constraints since the peg cannot achieve $\theta_N = \frac{\pi}{2}$ unless we consider another contact mode (see \fig{fig:mode_concept}).
 In \pyrobocop\ wrapper, we did warm-start for the state at $k=0, N$ by setting initial and terminal states as initial guesses.
 We did not explicitly conduct a warm-start for other decision variables and we set them to 0.

 We use a Mitsubishi Electric Factory Automation (MELFA) RV-5AS-D Assista 6 DoF arm (see \fig{fig:pivoting_abstractfig}) for the experiments.
 The robot has a pose repeatability of $\pm 0.03$mm.
 The robot is equipped with Mitsubishi Electric F/T sensor 1F-FS001-W200 (see \fig{fig:pivoting_abstractfig}).
 To implement the computed force trajectory during manipulation, we use the default stiffness controller for the robot.
 By selecting an appropriate stiffness matrix \cite{stiffness_control}, we design a reference trajectory that would result in the desired interaction force required for manipulation~\cite{9838102, https://doi.org/10.48550/arxiv.2204.10447}.
+More specifically, we use the following relationship, $x^r_k=x_k+u_k K_s^{-1}$, where, $x_{k}$ and $f_k$ are the configuration trajectory and the force trajectory at time step $k$, respectively, obtained by CIBO as output. $K_s$ is the stiffness matrix for the robot which is appropriately chosen.
+At each time step $k$, we command $x^r_k$ as a reference trajectory of the robot's internal position controller.
 Note that this trajectory is implemented in open-loop and we do not design a controller to ensure that the computed force trajectory is precisely tracked during execution.

+For the MPC experiments discussed in Section~\ref{sec:error_recovery}, the object states are tracked using AprilTag \cite{apriltag_2011icra}.
+The robot states are tracked using the robot's joint encoders.
+The contact states at contact $A, B, P$ in \fig{fig:mechanics_pivoting_eq} are estimated using the object state, the robot state, and the known geometry of the object.